-Affected businesses should be deciding how to adapt to the new regime and OSS and making the changes they will need in preparation.
+Affected Australian businesses will need to decide how to adapt to the new regime and OSS and beginning making preparatory changes.
 It must be remembered the OSS is optional.
-Businesses can instead register in every Member State where they have customers in the usual way.
+Businesses can instead register in every Member State where they have non-business customers in the usual way.

 Issues that will be important to consider include: